How to Become a Registered Nurse

 Time to Complete

 The programs are typically challenging and can be completed online or in person in 1-2 years.
 These programs are fast-paced, and it may be challenging to work full-time while in school.

 You'll learn nursing skills, such as assessment, medication, treatment, and counseling.
 You'll also learn cultural competency, communication, critical thinking, clinical reasoning, and problem-solving skills.

 Registered Nurse Credentials

-Only licensed RNs can practice in healthcare settings.
-RNs who meet the educational, clinical, and exam qualifications can get licensed to work.
-Certifications—while not required for employment—acknowledge a registered nurse’s expertise in specialized areas, such as pediatric acute critical care or cardiac medicine.
-It can also boost a registered nurse’s career in terms of pay and responsibility.
+While not required for employment, certifications acknowledge an RN's expertise in specialized areas, such as pediatric acute critical care or cardiac medicine.
+It can also boost an RN's career in terms of pay and responsibility.

-- In hospitals, RNs work in the operating room, intensive care unit, and neonatal units.
-They administer medication, do assessments, establish patient care priorities, and intervene in emergencies to save lives.
+RNs work in every hospital unit.
+Depending on their interests, registered nurses might work in the operating room, intensive care unit, or neonatal units, for example.
+They administer medication, complete patient assessments, establish patient care priorities, and intervene in emergencies to save lives.

-- In nursing and residential care facilities, RNs work day and night shifts to advise patients and their families, implement infection-control policies, administer medication and treatments, coordinate care plans, and monitor residents.
+In nursing and residential care facilities, RNs work day and night shifts.
+They advise patients and their families, implement infection-control policies, administer medication and treatments, coordinate care plans, and monitor residents.